Sex Offenders

 5. May notify the campus community with current photographs posted on specified bulletin board located at various locations, including the child care center, security office, and other appropriate locations.
 The offender's faculty is informed and the Vice President may inform students who are in the same classes with Level III offender, depending upon the level of assessed risk.
 The offender will be told who is getting the information.

-Current List of Level 3 Registered Sex Offenders on Campus (Winter 2024)
+Current List of Level 3 Registered Sex Offenders on Campus (Fall 2024)

 More information is available from the King County Sex Offender Search website.